Domain names in general

-Select "Whois" from the navigation menu.
-Enter the domain name in the field provided and click on "search".
-If the domain name is already registered, the entry is shown and you can see who is registered as the domain name holder.
-If it is not yet registered, the button marked "List of registrars" calls up a complete list of registrars you can use to register your domain name.
+Choose "Look up" in the navigation menu.
+Enter the domain name in the input field and click "look up".
+If the domain name is already registered, you will see the registrar and technical information.
+You won't see information about the holder of the domain name; you can find more information about this here.
+If the domain name is not yet registered, the button marked "List of registrars" calls up a complete list of registrars you can use to register your domain name.

 For domain names with other endings: